ABOUT NEW WORK

 Woolly Mammoth’s charter membership in the National New Play Network highlights its national role in new play development.
-In our 2010/11 season, we participated in the NNPN “rolling world premiere” of Luis Alfaro’s Oedipus el Rey alongside The Magic Theatre and The Theater at Boston Court.
-In our 2013/14 season, we produced Peter Sinn Nachtrieb’s The Totalitarians in a rolling world premiere with New Orleans’ Southern Repertory Theatre and San Francisco’s Z Space.
+In our 2010/11 season, we participated in the NNPN “rolling world premiere” of Luis Alfaro’s OEDIPUS EL RAY alongside The Magic Theatre and The Theater at Boston Court.
+In our 2013/14 season, we produced Peter Sinn Nachtrieb’s THE TOTALITARIANS in a rolling world premiere with New Orleans’ Southern Repertory Theatre and San Francisco’s Z Space.
+Woolly Mammoth has been the fortunate recipient of Collaboration Fund grants and Producer in Residence grants from NNPN.

 Additionally, Woolly Mammoth collaborates with a network of colleagues across the country who have contributed space, expertise, and other resources to many Woolly world premieres in development.
-These partners include Playwrights Horizons, The Lark, New Dramatists, The Public Theater, The Civilians, The Lake George Theater Lab, Seattle Repertory Theatre, The Black Women Playwright’s Group, The Wexner Center, and others.
+These partners include Playwrights Horizons, New Dramatists, The Public Theater, The Civilians, Folger Theatre, The Lake George Theater Lab, Seattle Repertory Theatre, The Black Women Playwright’s Group, The Wexner Center, Wilma Theater, and others.